vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - `decodeReachableBytecodeBlocks`

 A linear track is mostly decoded in byte order.
 A reachable track follows stored static targets such as jumps and calls.
 Cursor-prefixed wrappers adapt legacy command readers to these same walkers.

+Semantic formats normally call `decodeSemanticLinearTrack`.
+It wraps the linear walker with the shared track lifecycle: create the track annotation, project each already-decoded command, and finalize the track's source range.
+Format code supplies only the one-command decoder.

 ### 14.5 `SequenceVm`